DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/FileSystemItem/size.md

 ---
 ---
 ##### shortDescription
-A file system item's size.
+The file system item's size (in bytes).

 ---